Library

 Cats + Medications & Supplements

-• St. John’s wort is given by mouth and is used over the counter to treat pain, depression, anxiety, and other conditions.
-Give as directed by your veterinarian.
-The most common side effects include gastrointestinal upset, sun sensitivity, skin reactions, allergic reactions, dry mouth, or restlessness.
-Do not use in pets that are allergic to it, pregnant, nursing, very young, or very old or debilitated.
+• Prednisone/prednisolone is given by mouth or injection and is used on and off label to treat Addison’s disease, inflammatory conditions, neoplasia (cancer), and immune-mediated diseases.
+Give this medication as directed by your veterinarian.
+Common side effects include increased drinking, increased urination, and increased appetite.
+Do not use in pets that are allergic to it, or pets with systemic fungal infections, viral infections, ulcers, tuberculosis, or Cushing’s disease.
 If a negative reaction occurs, please call your veterinary office.

-• Stanozolol is given by mouth and is used off label to treat poor appetite, anemia, tracheal collapse, and other conditions.
+• Probiotics are given by mouth and are used over the counter to treat gastrointestinal upset.
 Give as directed by your veterinarian.
-Side effects may include behavior changes, limb swelling, or prevention of heat cycles.
-Do not use in pets that are allergic to it, are pregnant, breeding, or nursing.
-Pregnant women should NOT handle this medication.
+Side effects are rare but may include gas or mild discomfort.
+Do not use in pets that are very sick and immunocompromised, or in pets that are allergic to it.
 If a negative reaction occurs, please call your veterinary office.

-• Sucralfate is given by mouth and is used off-label to treat ulcers and erosions in the mouth, esophagus, stomach, and upper small intestine.
+• Pyrantel pamoate is given by mouth and is used on and off label to treat intestinal parasites in many species.
 Give as directed.
-Side effects are uncommon but may include constipation.
-Do not use in pets that are allergic to this medication.
-If a negative reaction occurs, please call your veterinarian.
+Side effects are uncommon but may include stomach upset, such as vomiting or diarrhea.
+Do not use in pets that are allergic to it.
+If a negative reaction occurs, call your veterinarian.

-• Sulfasalazine is given by mouth and is used off label to treat inflammatory large bowel disease and vasculitis.
-Give as directed by your veterinarian.
-Side effects include dry eye, decreased appetite, vomiting, yellowing of the skin, eyes, or body fluids.
-Do not use in pets that are allergic to it or other sulfonamides or salicylates, or in Doberman Pinschers, Miniature Schnauzers, or Samoyeds, or in pets with dry eye/KCS, intestinal or urinary blockages, or severe dehydration.
+• Pyridostigmine bromide is given by mouth or injection and is used off label to treat symptoms related to myasthenia gravis.
+Give as directed.
+Dose-related side effects include drooling, diarrhea, increased urination, abdominal pain, muscle cramps, and increased tear production.
+Do not use in pets that are allergic to it or other bromides, or in pets that have urinary or gastrointestinal tract obstructions or blockages.
 If a negative reaction occurs, please call your veterinary office.

 In the News